 On the west side: the charming mountain town of Grand Lake is located two miles from the west entrance to the park.
 Stay at Elk Creek Campground (www.elkcreekcamp.com) or the new River Run RV Resort to get access to full hook-ups.
-Elk Creek also offers a mobile dumping service on Tuesdays, Thursdays and Saturdays for $15, or for free if you stay five or more nights.
+Elk Creek also offers a mobile dumping service and a dump station.

 Rocky Mountain National Park’s beautiful mountain roads are iconic, but they don’t come without their challenges – the park has the highest paved road of any national park in the country, topping out at 12,183 feet.
 It’s Trail Ridge Road, and it stretches from one side of the park to the other, bringing you from Estes Park to Grand Lake or vice versus during the course of 48 miles.
 Despite the 4,000-foot climb to the summit, this two-lane road is fine for RV travel.